 Bus fare Babies

 Birthworks has special ties to a village in the Peddie district of the Eastern Cape, called Bodium, a village near Hamburg.
 For many years Karen has wanted to build a rural birth centre in the Eastern Cape that will enable women in the area to give birth to their babies in a safe and comfortable environment near their own villages.
 The first stage of the birth centre has now begun A.small dwelling in the village of Hamburg has been renovated and to serve as the first birth cottage.
-Land is still in the process of being purchased for the main site of the birth centre but in the interim, this dwelling will serve for antenatal checkups and for births.
-The cottage has 2 bedrooms and a small check up room.
+After a 3 year long paper chase, land was purchased in 2013 for the main site of the birth centre.
+In the interim, this dwelling has and will continue to serve for antenatal checkups and for births until the main birth centre funding has been secured and the centre built.
+The birth cottage in Hamburg has 2 bedrooms and a small check up room.
 A bathroom and kitchen / lounge area.
+It is central to the village of hamburg but also manages to provide a private space for labouring women.

-In labour, the woman may be collected from her home by a vehicle from the birth centre, or will make her own way to the birth centre where she will stay in one of the birth cottages for her labour and birth and for several days following the birth, until she is feeding her baby well and has recovered and able to cope with her newborn baby at home
+In labour, the labouring woman is collected from her home by a vehicle from the birth centre, or will make her own way to the birth centre where she stays for her labour and birth and for several days (2-4) following the birth, until she is feeding her baby well and has recovered and able to cope with her newborn baby at home

-Each laboring woman will bring with her 1 or 2 relatives of her choice to support her during her labour, and they may stay with her for the duration of her stay at the birth centre, to look after her, prepare meals for her and help her with the baby.
+Each laboring woman may bring with her 1 or 2 relatives of her choice to support her during her labour, and they may stay with her for the duration of her stay at the birth centre.

-Initially I am the only attending midwife, and as the need for more midwives grows, more will be employed, preferably from the local community or surrounding areas.
+I am the only attending midwife, and as the need for more midwives grows, more will be employed, preferably from the local community or surrounding areas.
 Nomvula assists at the birth house.
-She and I assist during the labour and birth and Nomvula stays with the woman and her baby at the birth house for the duration of her stay
+She and I assist during the labour and birth and Nomvula stays with the woman and her baby at the birth house for the duration of her stay, cooking for her and teaching her the basics of mothering a new baby.
+Having had 5 of her own children, including twins, she is very well qualified.

 In the event of a complication, the labouring woman or newborn baby are transferred to the appropriate hospital for treatment.